benjamin-meyer-ak/bmeyer_website/content/home/experience.md

     date_end: '2020-09-01'
     description: |2-

-        * Original research on potential effects of climate change on juvenile salmon habitat in the Kenai River, Alaska.
+        * M.S. thesis on potential effects of climate change on juvenile salmon habitat in the Kenai River, Alaska.
+        * Research manager and technician for additional projects on juvenile salmon ecology, diet, and predation
         * Teaching assistant for Introduction to Biology (111) and Animal Physiology (310).
-        * Co-authored three published journal manuscripts, lead author on one manuscript in review.